Redux Resource

 Request Objects

-Specifying a request key on the actions will create a request object in the store for this request.
-This object can be used to look up the status of the request.
+Specifying a on the actions will create a request object in the store for this request.
+This object can be used to look up the of the request.

 Although it is recommended that you specify a request key when possible, there are some situations when you may not need to when fetching resources.

 When fetching a single resource, you typically provide the ID to be fetched.
-Therefore, request objects aren't always necessary, as you can track the request on the resource's metadata directly.
+Therefore, aren't always necessary, as you can track the request on the resource's metadata directly.

 For read requests that return multiple resources, it is typically preferable to specify a request key.